 - Electronic cigarettes.

 In addition to tobacco, the Academy also prohibits the possession of rolling papers, lighters, matches, lighter fluid, and any other smoking paraphernalia.
 Smoking in the residence hall is also considered a fire hazard; severe consequences will result.

 Any student seeking an exception to stated expectations (face check, card check, curfew extension, lounge use, etc.) is responsible for requesting, securing, and verifying all necessary permissions (check-ins, curfews, etc.) related to this exception with an Academy staff member before the permission is needed and/or student is leaving the building.
 Please note: If the reason for which any special permission (blanket or occasional) listed below has been granted no longer conflicts with face/card check, students are expected to comply with regular face/card check procedures.

 Blanket special permission to forgo face check can be obtained if the student has a recurring commitment (class, sports commitment, study hall, etc.) during the time of face check.
 The student should email all the SLCs on their floor requesting this permission by including the following information about their commitment including day(s) of the week, time, and explanation of the commitment.
 The student is officially granted blanket special permission when an SLC on their floor confirms through email it has been granted.
-Students who have blanket special permission are still responsible for writing their permission on the designated whiteboard each day face check will be missed.

 Occasional special permission may be obtained under the following guidelines and procedures: